sakshi-bhende/sakshi-bhende/README.md

 - 🌱 I’m currently learning MERN STACK.
 - 🕵️‍♀️I’m looking for job or any freelance work.
 - 🤔 I’m passionate about my coding .
+- 📫   Reach me on any of the platforms given above!

 Languages and Tools:
 <div>